Maintaining your garage door twice a year is an easy DIY project and will keep the door operating safely and smoothly for years to come.

 - Start by watching and listening to the door as it goes up and down.
 If it’s noisy or jerky, there may be problems that will ultimately require a professional to remedy.

 - Next, inspect the tracks.
 Are they free of rust and debris?
 Are they level (you can usually make small adjustments yourself: check your owner’s manual or do an online search).

-- Check the rollers along the edge of the door as well as cables, springs and pulleys for wear.
+- When maintaining your garage door, check the rollers along the edge of the door as well as cables, springs and pulleys for wear.
 Rollers are usually a DIY replacement, but leave cables, springs and pulleys to a pro (springs, which are under high pressure, are very dangerous).

 - A shot of WD-40 or other general purpose lubricant followed by a little 3-in-1 oil will keep moving parts moving.
 Chains and other large parts may require a grease-based lubricant: check your owner’s manual.